asn42/nginx-proxy-container/README.md

 ### Add a (proxied) webapp

-Add the `A` and `AAA` entries in the authoritative DNS server, then run the container with a `docker-compose.yml` file that looks like this:
+Add the `A` and `AAAA` entries in the authoritative DNS server, then run the container with a `docker-compose.yml` file that looks like this:

 ``` yml